 Here are some examples to consider:

-- Athletes might be on Instagram while they are cooling down after their morning or evening workouts.
+Athletes might be on Instagram while cooling down after their morning or evening workouts.

-You might have inferred from these few examples that there might not be a universal best time to post – it depends on your audience.
-So for this step, focus on the general behavior patterns of your target audience.
+You might have inferred from these few examples that there might not be a universal best time to post — but it depends on your audience.
+So, for this step, start by focusing on the general behavior patterns of your target audience.

 When you have created your social media marketing strategy, you can find your brand’s best time to post through experimentation.